Ur-Nanshe: The Perforated Relief

 The carved illustration is in two registers, top and bottom, both depicting Ur-Nanshe in different roles as king.
-In the top register he is dressed in a kaunakes (tufted wool skirt), carrying a basket of bricks on his head while surrounded by other Lagash elite, his wife, and seven of his sons (though it is possible female figure is instead the king's daughter).
+In the top register he is dressed in a kaunakes (tufted wool skirt), carrying a basket of bricks on his head while surrounded by other Lagash elite, his wife, and four of his sons (though it is possible female figure is instead the king's daughter).
 Inscriptions on their respective garments identify each person.
 On the bottom register, Ur-Nanshe is at a banquet, which is to celebrate the building of the temple.
-He is seated on a throne wearing the same outfit as the top register surrounded by other court members.
+He is seated on a throne wearing the same outfit as the top register, with two officials either side of him, along with three more of his sons.
 In both registers Ur-Nanshe is shown using hierarchical proportion in which he is considerably larger than everyone surrounding him.

 A part of the inscriptions, in front of the seated king, reads: “Boats from the (distant) land of Dilmun carried the wood (for him)”.
 This is the oldest known written record of Dilmun and importation of goods into Mesopotamia.